deathworlders/online/content/book/deathworlders/chapter-11-direct-delivery.md

 “Uh… yeah.
 I’m impressed.”

 “I used to work in I.T.” she said, plainly convinced that this was an explanation.
-When their blank expressions told her that it wasn’t, she sighed and clarified: “lots of boring office hours sat on a computer with nothing to do, lots of clicks on the “random” button on Wikipedia because there are only so many cat pictures a girl can look... at... look, I’m trying to take a *bath* here.”
+When their blank expressions told her that it wasn’t, she sighed and clarified: “lots of boring office hours sat on a computer with nothing to do, lots of clicks on the “random” button on Wikipedia because there are only so many cat pictures a girl can look...at...look, I’m trying to take a *bath* here.”

 “Here?
 Now?”
 Julian asked.